-Let’s start with a phase-by-phase breakdown of the timeline for developing a custom mobile application.
+Now, let’s start answering your question with a phase-by-phase breakdown of the timeline for developing a custom mobile application.

-1. Creating Your Software Roadmap (avg.
+1. App Development Project Plan (avg.
 3 weeks)

-Before designing the application, and definitely before writing a line of code, it is imperative that time is allocated to creating the blueprints.
+Before designing the application, and definitely before writing a line of code, it is imperative that time is allocated to creating the plan.

-- meetings with your company to define the requirements
+- meeting with your company to discover and define the requirements

 - drafting up some initial wireframes